PHED 1440 – Lifeguard Training r.2012 (Red Cross)

 LIFEGUARDS INTERESTED IN RI STATE LIFEGUARD POSITIONS AT BEACHES, PONDS, AND LAKES

 If a participant passes this course and wishes to work at a RI State Beach, Pond, or Lake, they must take a separate test that is administered by the State of Rhode Island.
 You must bring your certifications that you receive from this Lifeguarding Course to the State test.
+If you are under the age of 18 a parent or guardian must be with you in order to take the test.
 The link to the test dates are below.

 Lifeguard Instructor Course

 Hours: By appointment (usually in office 45 minutes prior to class)

 - Possess a current certification in Lifeguarding/CPR/AED/First Aid.

 - Successfully complete the Online Session to the course.

 - Obtain the Lifeguard Instructor’s Manual and the participant manual.